it-at-m/mucgpt/README.md

 See the [open issues](https://github.com/it-at-m/mucgpt/issues) for a full list of proposed features (and known issues).

 ## Run
  Configure your environment in [config/default.json](config/default.json).
+The schema of the configuration is [cofnig/mucgpt_config.schema.json](config/mucgpt_config.schema.json) described.
 Insert Model Endpoint and API Key for your connection to an OpenAI completion endpoint or an Azure OpenAI completions endpoint.
 ### Run locally
 ```
 cd app\backend